-The Tools menu contains options for settings that are helpful when accessing using a mobile device.
+The Tools menu contains options for HKC target connection settings.

 Client Settings:

 - Choose Tools > Client Settings to access the Disable Menu in Fullscreen option. - When selected, the menu bar will not be available in fullscreen mode.
 This setting is specific to the client, so it must be set for each client device and each browser used for access.